The Marginal Value of Adaptive Gradient Methods in Machine Learning: The potential perils of adaptivity

-The goal of this section is to illustrate the following observation: {\em when a problem has multiple global minima, different algorithms can find entirely different solutions}.
-In particular, we will show that adaptive gradient methods might find very poor solutions.
-To simplify the presentation, let us restrict our attention to the simple binary least-squares classification problem, where we can easily compute closed form formulae for the solutions found by different methods.
+The goal of this section is to illustrate the following observation: {\em when a problem has multiple global minima, different algorithms can find entirely different solutions when initialized from the same point}.
+In addition, we construct an example where adaptive gradient methods find a solution which has worse out-of-sample error than SGD.

+To simplify the presentation, let us restrict our attention to the binary least-squares classification problem, where we can easily compute closed the closed form solution found by different methods.
 In least-squares classification, we aim to solve

 Here $X$ is an $n \times d$ matrix of features and $y$ is an $n$-dimensional vector of labels in $\{-1,1\}$.
 We aim to find the best linear classifier $w$.
 Note that when $d>n$, if there is a minimizer with loss $0$ then there is an infinite number of global minimizers.
-The question remains: what solution does an algorithm find and how well does it generalize to unseen data?
+The question remains: what solution does an algorithm find and how well does it perform on unseen data?